Azure/BatchExplorer/Readme.md

 // In VSCode just press F5
 ```

 The dev-server and dev-electron support hot reload for a better development experience.
-Simply saving a file will cause the UI to refresh to you updated changes.
+Simply saving a file will cause the UI to refresh to your updated changes.

 *Note:* Changes to any files in the node client directory ('\client\api\') require restarting the application.